stefbbq/abyssion/docs/LLM_GUIDE.md

 📁 File Structure & Function Count
 	•	1 function per file: Good for utilities, pure functions, and strict composability.
 Annoying if overdone—death by tabs.
-	•	Multiple exports per file: Best when they’re conceptually cohesive (e.g. all related to auth, or useXYZ React hooks).
+	•	Multiple exports per file: Best when they're conceptually cohesive (e.g. all related to auth, or useXYZ React hooks).
 	•	10 random exports per file: Avoid.
 Hard to scan, brittle in refactors.

-Rule of thumb: if you feel like scrolling sucks, you’re cramming too much.
+Rule of thumb: if you feel like scrolling sucks, you're cramming too much.

 ⸻